ifdefelse/ProgPOW/README.md

 * Adds reads from a small, low-latency cache that supports random addresses.
 * Increases the DRAM read from 128 bytes to 256 bytes.

-The random sequence changes once per `PROGPOW_PERIOD` (12.5 minutes).
-Source code will be generated for the random sequence and compiled on the host CPU.
-The GPU will execute this compiled code where what math to perform and what mix state to use is already resolved.
+The random sequence changes every `PROGPOW_PERIOD` (50 blocks or about 12.5 minutes).
+When mining source code is generated for the random sequence and compiled on the host CPU.
+The GPU will execute the compiled code where what math to perform and what mix state to use are already resolved.

 While a custom ASIC to implement this algorithm is still possible, the efficiency gains available are minimal.
 The majority of a commodity GPU is required to support the above elements.
 The only optimizations available are:
 * Remove the graphics pipeline (displays, geometry engines, texturing, etc)